 When Leonardo DiCaprio's character Calvin Candie smashes the palm of his hand on the dinner table, the actor broke a glass under his hand and really began to bleed.
-DiCaprio ignored it, stayed in character, and continued with the scene.
+DiCaprio ignored it, stayed in character, and continued with the scene, even going so far as to smear the blood onto the face of Kerry Washington.
+After the take, the room erupted in a standing ovation.
 This take was the one used in the film.

 During the filming of one of the dinner scenes, Leonardo DiCaprio had to stop the scene because he was having "a difficult time" using so many racial slurs.
 Samuel L. Jackson then pulled him aside telling him, "Motherfucker, this is just another Tuesday for us."